Chapter 15.435

 1. Residential Zones.

 a.
 Residential Uses.
-One portable sign not to exceed six square feet.
+Two portable signs.
+Each sign not to exceed six square feet.

 b.
 All Other Permitted Uses.
-One portable sign not to exceed six square feet if located in the front yard, or 16 square feet if located elsewhere on the property.
+Two portable signs not to exceed six square feet if located in the front yard, or 16 square feet if located elsewhere on the property.

 2. Other Zones.
-The one portable sign may not exceed 12 square feet if located in the front yard, or 40 square feet if located elsewhere on the property.
+The two portable signs may not exceed 12 square feet if located in the front yard, or 40 square feet if located elsewhere on the property.

 C. Design.
 No portable sign shall be permanently affixed to any structure or the ground.
-No portable sign shall be attached to a tree or utility pole.
+No portable sign shall be attached to a tree, utility pole, traffic sign, street sign, or any publicly owned pole, post, wire or cable, except as authorized by the city.
 All signs shall be designed to be removed quickly.
 No portable sign shall be animated or internally illuminated.
-No readerboard shall be used as a portable sign, except as a temporary sign as permitted NMC 15.435.100.
+No readerboard shall be used as a portable sign, except as a temporary sign as permitted in NMC 15.435.100.

 D. Location.
 No portable sign shall be located within the public right-of-way except as allowed under NMC 15.435.110.